 To read more about the devon tanned oak bark leather click here

 To read more about Horween Leather click here

 Oak bark tanned leather for belts and keychains.

 To look after your product we recommend treating it with a very small amount of olive oil, mink oil, Neatsfoot oil or natural leather conditioner every six months to a year.
 You can do this by gently rubbing the oil or conditioner into your leather accessory with a lint free cloth.
 Remember that any oil or conditioning products must be used sparingly, as there is a risk you could over-saturate the leather, resulting in a greasy feel.
 Leave the leather to air-dry for another 24 hours, allowing the product to soak in properly.

 The picture below shows the ageing process of the leather.
 On the left is a freshly made Natural coloured Bi-Fold Wallet.
-On the right is the same wallet but with 6 months of heavy use.
+On the right is the same wallet but with 1 year of heavy use.
 This is the natural patina that the leather acquire's over time.
 Each and every wallet will change differently depending on it’s owner and how it is used.

 To find out more about the ageing process on natural veg tanned leather click here

 Due to the nature of leather, we cannot guarantee that any of the pre-dyed or hand dyed leathers will not be subject to dye rub off.
 If you want to be 100% certain this won’t happen then we recommend a product using the natural leather as this contains no dye.